QiuYukang/5G-LENA/doc/source/nr-module.rst

 the Error model-based AMC is selected, the attribute ``ErrorModelType`` defines the type of the Error Model that is used when AmcModel is set to ErrorModel, which takes the same error model type as the one configured for error modeling.
-In case the Shannon-based AMC is selected, the attribute ``Ber`` sets the requested bit error rate in assigning the MCS.
+In case the Shannon-based AMC is selected, the value :math:`Ber` sets the requested bit error rate in assigning the MCS.

 In the 'NR' module, link adaptation is done at the UE side, which selects the MCS index (quantized